meilisearch/documentation/reference/api/search.md

 `highlightPreTag` and `highlightPostTag` configure, respectively, the strings to be inserted before and after a word highlighted by `attributesToHighlight`.
 If `attributesToHighlight` has not been configured, `highlightPreTag` and `highlightPostTag` have no effect on the returned search results.

 It is possible to use `highlightPreTag` and `highlightPostTag` to enclose terms between any string of text, not only HTML tags: `"<em>"`, `"<strong>"`, `"*"`, and `"__"` are all equally supported values.

+If `highlightPreTag` or `highlightPostTag` are set to `null` or an empty string, nothing will be inserted respectively at the beginning or the end of a highlighted term.

 #### Example